dftfeDevelopers/dft-efe/test/REFRAME.md

 	+ `self.build_system.ldflags` list of string to specify the linker flags
 	+ `self.build_system.nvcc` string to specify the CUDA compiler

-+ `current_system` an object containing info of the the system the regression test is currently executing on
++ `current_system`: An object containing info of the the system the regression test is currently executing on
    Usage:
-	+ `current_system.descr` a string containing the description of the system (usually provided in the config file)
+	+ `self.current_system.descr` a string containing the description of the system (usually provided in the config file)
-	+ `current_system.name` a string containing the name of the system
+	+ `self.current_system.name` a string containing the name of the system
-	+ `current_system.paritions` a list of string containing the partitions in the system
+	+ `self.current_system.paritions` a list of string containing the partitions in the system
 	+ More attributes on https://reframe-hpc.readthedocs.io/en/stable/regression\_test\_api.html#reframe.core.systems.System
-+ `current_partition` an object containing info of the system partition the regression test is currently executing on (usually provided in the config file)
++ `current_partition`: An object containing info of the system partition the regression test is currently executing on (usually provided in the config file)
   Usage:
 	+ `curren_partition.name` a string containing the name of the partition
 	+ `current_partition.descr` a string containing the description of the parition
 	+ `current_partition.access` list of string containing scheduler options for accessing this system partition
 	+ `current_partition.environs` list of string containing the programming environments associated with this system partition
 	+ Other attributes on https://reframe-hpc.readthedocs.io/en/stable/regression\_test\_api.html#reframe.core.systems.SystemPartition
-+ `current_environ` an object containing info of the programming environment that the regression test is currently executing with (usually provided in the config file)
++ `current_environ`: An object containing info of the programming environment that the regression test is currently executing with (usually provided in the config file)
    Usage:
-	+ `current_environ.cc` string containing the C compiler
+	+ `self.current_environ.cc` string containing the C compiler
-	+ `current_environ.cflags` list of string containing C compiler flags
+	+ `self.current_environ.cflags` list of string containing C compiler flags
-	+ `current_environ.cxx` string containing the C++ compiler
+	+ `self.current_environ.cxx` string containing the C++ compiler
-	+ `current_environ.cxxflags` list of string containing C++ compiler flags
+	+ `self.current_environ.cxxflags` list of string containing C++ compiler flags
-	+ `current_environ.cppflags` list of string containing preprocessor flags
+	+ `self.current_environ.cppflags` list of string containing preprocessor flags
-	+ `current_environ.ldflags` list of string containing linker flags
+	+ `self.current_environ.ldflags` list of string containing linker flags

 [back to top](#contents)